debug-js/debug/README.md

 ## Browser Support

-You can build a browser-ready script using [browserify](https://github.com/browserify/browserify), or just use the [jsDelivr](https://www.jsdelivr.com/package/npm/debug) [build](https://cdn.jsdelivr.net/npm/debug@latest/src/browser.js), if you don't want to build it yourself.
+You can build a browser-ready script using [browserify](https://github.com/browserify/browserify).

 Debug's enable state is currently persisted by `localStorage`.
 Consider the situation shown below where you have `worker:a` and `worker:b`,